 SHOPPING: The local art galleries and gift shops sponsor a “hiking trail”each year.
 Artists create Swiss-inspired works of art, and the gift shops stock up on Swiss-themed items.
 "Hikers" receive an Alma Swiss passport and get stamps at participating locations.
 The passports are then put into a drawing, which is held at 4pm on Saturday at Fire & Ice.
 The passport of one lucky hiker is awarded 150 Alma Dollars, equivalent to $150 dollars at the participating galleries and gift shops in Alma, Wisconsin.

 ACTIVITIES: Congratulate Alma's Swiss Misses as you see these lovely ladies strolling Main Street on Saturday.
 They'd be tickled to have a picture taken with you!
 The Swiss Rock Toss, or Steinstossen, is a much talked about event where men, women and children see how far they can toss a 20lb rock.
 This event is hosted by Alma’s Volunteer Fire Department at 2pm on Saturday in a lot across from City Hall.
 Buy a toss, win a prize, and support the Fire Department.
 Bluebird gallery will have a selfie photobooth where you can say Swiss Cheese in front of a Swiss Mountain backdrop.
 Make-n-Take your own Swiss Craft at one of Alma's newest shops, Modern Flair Vintage.
 The Burlington Hotel & Quilt Shop is holding a Swiss Fabric Arts Contest.
 Entries due by 9/12/19.
 Castlerock Museum will have a tent on Main Street on Saturday to discuss the impact the Swiss had on the history of warfare by explaining Pikemen and Halberdiers.
-Learn more about Swiss warfare at Castlerock Museum, open from 1-4pm on Friday and Saturday.
+Update: no tent on Main Street this year, but head up Castlerock Museum to learn about Swiss warefare!
+Open from 1-4pm on Friday and Saturday.
 The Alma Historical Society will give a short Swiss history lesson every hour on the hour at the Alma Area Museum, and learn more about Alma’s beloved Blanche Schneider in whose memory this event is held.

 Alma residents invite you to visit their historic town, hike the stair step streets, and experience Swiss culture through music, food, dance and other activities.
 Join them for a fun-filled weekend, and get into the spirit by wearing Swiss-inspired dress!
 If you’re not sure what to wear, there are shops selling Swiss t-shirts in town!
 Or simply wear red & white!
 Badgers apparel welcomed :)